lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ### Filtered metagenome assemblies contain distinct microbial genomes systematically reoccurring in the _Azolla_ genus
 The double filtered assemblies contain numerous bacterial contigs of each _Azolla_ species sampled here (+@fig:fig3_filter_length_distributions Bacteria).
-Next, we take a genus perspective and compare these assemblies by taxonomy and abundance, now counting scaffolds rather than contigs.
+Next, we take a genus perspective and inquire wether we can summarise a whole genus' metagenome considering its taxonomy and abundance, now assessing scaffolds rather than contigs.
-Bacterial scaffolds in all double filtered assemblies had a median length of 5671 bp; hence, bacterial genomes in the assembly are highly fragmented.
+We developped an interactive tool to browse through the various metagenome assemblies by filtering stage and by taxonomy; a snapshot of which is depicted in +@fig:fig3_Azolla_genus_metagenome_order summarising the _Azolla_ genus-wide metagenome at the order level.
+The online version is browsable at [lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB).
-Despite this fragmentation, scaffolds group into approximate bacterial genomes quite distinctly when examining them by their abundance, length, and taxonomy as determined by CAT (+@fig:fig3_Azolla_genus_metagenome_order).
+The metagenomes of the _Azolla_ genus group into approximate bacterial genomes quite distinctly when examining them by their abundance, length, and taxonomy as determined by CAT (+@fig:fig3_Azolla_genus_metagenome_order).
-The genomes can be recognised as clusters of scaffolds with equal abundance and taxonomy but varying scaffold lengths (+@fig:fig3_Azolla_genus_metagenome_order).
+These genomes can be recognised as clusters of scaffolds with equal abundance and taxonomy but varying scaffold lengths.
+For example; many Rhizobiales genomes were found in all _Azolla_ species sampled here (+@fig:fig3_Azolla_genus_metagenome_order blue).
 All samples but the no-cyano sample (+@fig:fig3_Azolla_genus_metagenome_order Azfil_minuscyano) show the most abundant species in the metagenome is a Nostocales cyanobacterium (+@fig:fig3_Azolla_genus_metagenome_order cyan blue).
-Rhizobiales genomes were found in all _Azolla_ species sampled here, visible as horizontal clusters of dots with identical colour (+@fig:fig3_Azolla_genus_metagenome_order purple).
+Scaffolds assigned Nostocales have a high variance in abundance; standard deviations vary in the various samples from 300 to 600 (arbitrary unit representing depth in the assembly graph; +@fig:fig3_Azolla_genus_metagenome_order; [lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB); Draw selection over cluster -> Selection details table).
+In contrast, other distinguishable microbial genomes show a typical depth standard deviation often lower than 1, but in almost all cases lower than 10 ([lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB); Draw selection over cluster -> Selection details table).
+This abundance pattern of _Nostoc azollae_ is typical of a degraded genome with many transposons and repetitive regions and may explain why the assembled length of this MAG is shorter than the reference; 4Mbase rather than 6Mbase (+@tbl:tbl3_2).
+Nevertheless, it might also indicate an upper limit of assembly depth.
 Plotting the scaffolds of all assemblies by these two characteristics allows one to distinguish individual bacterial genomes in each of the _Azolla_ species sampled here (+@fig:fig3_Azolla_genus_metagenome_order).
+The interactive online figure allows us to browse through this genus-wide metagenome its diversity before binning into MAGs has occured.

 \begin{sidewaysfigure}
 \begin{figure}